-- 11. The statute enumerates six (6) relevant factors that the court must consider to determine whether the fees are reasonable: - The time spent on such services; - The rates charged for such services; - Whether the services were necessary to the administration of, or beneficial at the time at which the service was rendered toward the completion of the cases; - Whether the services were performed within a reasonable amount of time commensurate with the complexity, importance and nature of the problem, issue or task addressed; - With respect to a professional person, whether the person is board certified or otherwise has demonstrated skill and experience in the bankruptcy field; and - Whether the compensation is reasonable based on the customary compensation charged by comparably skilled practitioners in nonbankruptcy cases.
+12. The statute enumerates six (6) relevant factors that the court must consider to

+- The time spent on such services; - The rates charged for such services; - Whether the services were necessary to the administration of, or beneficial at the time at which the service was rendered toward the completion of the cases; - Whether the services were performed within a reasonable amount of time commensurate with the complexity, importance and nature of the problem, issue or task addressed; - With respect to a professional person, whether the person is board certified or otherwise has demonstrated skill and experience in the bankruptcy field; and - Whether the compensation is reasonable based on the customary compensation charged by comparably skilled practitioners in non-bankruptcy cases.